-Collier County staff attends bi-monthly meetings with the SWFL Regional Coalition to End Homelessness as well as area service providers to enhance the community's comprehensive Continuum of Care (CoC) system to end homelessness.
-This dynamic partnership includes collaborative efforts of a variety of community groups, and government agencies.
-The SWFL Regional Coalition to End Homelessness serves as the Lead Agency and has been designated by the CoC as the Collaborative Applicant to apply for the HUD CoC grant on behalf of the CoC.
-The County enhances the coordination of public, private, and nonprofit housing providers, human service agencies, and social service providers through the following actions:
+Collier County staff attends bi-monthly meetings with the Hunger & Homeless Coalition of Collier County as well as area service providers to enhance the community's comprehensive Continuum of Care (CoC) system to end homelessness.
+This dynamic partnership includes collaborative efforts of a variety of community groups, government agencies.
+The Hunger & Homeless Coalition of Collier County serves as the Lead Agency and has been designated by the CoC as the Collaborative Applicant to apply for the HUD CoC grant on behalf of the CoC.
+The County enhances coordination of public, private, and nonprofit housing providers, human service agencies, and social service providers through the following actions: